Willis High School: Demographics

-54.3% of students were eligible for free or reduced-price lunch.
+57.3% of students were eligible for free or reduced-price lunch.
 The school received Title I funding.

 Academics

 For each academic year, the Texas Education Agency rates school performance using an A–F grading system based on statistical data.
-For 2018–2019, the school received a score of 81 out of 100, resulting in a B grade.
-The school received a score of 71 the previous year.
+For the 2021–2022 school year, the school received a score of 77 out of 100, resulting in a C grade.
+Due to the COVID-19 pandemic, every school received a label of Not Rated for the 2019-2020 and 2020-2021 school years.
+For the 2018-2019 school year, the school received a score of 81.

 Programs

-The district offers a "Kats at Night" (KAN) night school program.
+The district offered a "Kats at Night" (KAN) night school program.
 The State of Texas provided a $80,000 grant to Willis ISD to establish the program.
 The first students graduated in October 2004.
+At an unknown date, this program was removed.